ppyLEK/dayzkeystool/README.md

 # dayzkeystool
-This is simple script that moves .bikeys from .exe's folder (inclusive) to keys folder (ignoring keys folder content)
+This is simple script that moves .bikeys from .exe's folder/sub-folders (inclusive) to keys folder (ignoring keys folder content)